 The Company adopted IFRS 16, which replaces IAS 17, for its annual period beginning September 1, 2019 using the modified retrospective approach whereby no restatement of comparative periods is required.
-All other leases were classified as operating leases.
 IFRS 16 requires lessees to recognize right-of-use assets, representing its right to use the underlying asset, and lease liabilities, representing its obligation to make payments.
-Right-of-use assets are initially measured at cost, comprises of the initial measurement of the corresponding lease liabilities, lease payments made on or before the commencement date and any initial direct costs incurred, less any lease incentives received.
+Right-of-use assets are initially measured at cost, which comprises the initial measurement of the corresponding lease liabilities, lease payments made on or before the commencement date and any initial direct costs incurred, less any lease incentives received.
 They are subsequently depreciated on a straight-line basis and reduced by impairment losses, if any.
 If it is reasonably certain that the Company will exercise the purchase options, the underlying asset is depreciated on the basis of its estimated useful life.
-Right-of-use assets may also be adjusted to reflect the re-measurement of related lease liabilities.
-Lease liabilities are initially measured at the present value of the remaining lease payments, discounted using the interest rate implicit in the lease or, if that rate cannot be daily determined, the Corporation's incremental borrowing rate.
+Right-ofuse assets may also be adjusted to reflect the re-measurement of related lease liabilities.
+Lease liabilities are initially measured at the present value of the remaining lease payments, discounted using the interest rate implicit in the lease or, if that rate cannot be daily determined, the Company's incremental borrowing rate.
 The lease payments include fixed payments less any lease incentives receivable, variable lease payments that depend on an index and the exercise price of a purchase option reasonably certain to be exercised.
 Subsequently, the lease liability is measured at amortized cost using the effective interest method and adjusted for interest and lease payments.